colinwren/eye/README.md

 Note that I am using the ```%``` character in place of ```!```, this is because [Unix uses it](http://www.ssec.wisc.edu/mcidas/doc/users_guide/2011.1/exclamation.html) and so we have to use ```%``` in the terminal and convert it to ```!```.

+####Continue
+Use the ```--*continue``` option to run commands without interuption.

+By default, if eye is running a command and a file event occurs, eye will interrupt it and rerun the command.
+With this option, if a file event is triggered while a command is being run, the running command process won't be interrupted.

+####Queuing
+Use the ```--*queue``` option to have commands form a queue and be run one at a time until the queue is empty.

+With this option, if eye is running a command and there are additional file change events, commands will be added to the queue.
+Once the initial command is finished, eye will execute the commands in the queue one by one until it has been emptied.

 ###Verbose
 Use the ```--*verbose``` option to log useful information.
 This command: